Dr. Christos Ioannou

 Dr. Hannah MacGregor

-Hannah has joined the lab as a research assistant for a few months conducting her own experiment, exploring detection of prey by shoals of sticklebacks.
-Having done an excellent job, we’re keen to find her funding to keep her on!
+Hannah first joined the group as a research assistant for a few months conducting her own experiment, exploring detection of prey by shoals of sticklebacks, which we’re currently analysing.
+Having done an excellent job, she’s now a NERC funded postdoc with us for 3 years working on group decision making.

 Dr. Amy Wade